-- Windows

-- · Linux and UNIX systems
+- Windows - Linux and UNIX systems

-- z/OS through the BIPJNMP utility; see "Contents of the broker PDSE" on page 378
+• z/OS.
+Run this command by customizing and submitting BIPJNMP; see "Contents of the broker PDSE" on page 408

 Use the mqsijoinmqpubsub command to join this WebSphere Event Broker broker to an WebSphere MQ Publish/Subscribe broker network.
 The command identifies a specific WebSphere MQ Publish/Subscribe broker to be the parent of the WebSphere Event Broker broker.